Does weight training in children stunt growth?

 Childhood obesity is on the rise throughout the world, with over 30% of kids in some countries being overweight.
 Today children are more sedentary than ever before, resulting in earlier age of obesity, type 2 diabetes, high blood pressure and other diseases seen in adults.
 The guidelines are clear: children need moderate to vigorous exercise for at least 60 minutes a day, and three of these days should include muscle and bone strengthening activities.
 But what about children who cannot run because they are too overweight--how do they perform strength training exercises?

-By the age of ten I had visited a two gyms.
+By the age of ten I had visited two gyms.
 For fun, I would have a go at using the weights machines.
 While doing so I never forgot my mother’s words of warning- " lifting weights would stunt my growth."
 I think it's fair to say this is a common health belief and one I held myself until September 2015 at the Faculty of Sports Medicine (FSEM) conference, in Dublin.

 It was day two of the conference and being seated all day was making me uncomfortable.
 A loud, fast, upbeat voice resounded throughout the lecture theatre- it was Professor Avery Faigenbaum all the way from New Jersey and he had everyone’s attention.
 He raced through 40 minutes of why he trains children- yes children- to use weights as part of resistance (strength) training, and why resistance training plays an essential role to improve health in a young population with rising obesity.
 Prof. Faigenbaum wasn't just talking about kids who were overweight, he was addressing inactivity, also known as ' Exercise deficit disorder', in normal weight children.
 Beginning with a smiling eight year-old boy who weighed over 60kg (120lbs), Prof. Faigenbaum described the boy's struggle to keep up with his peers on the playground.
 But that changed.
 He was now lifting age-appropriate weights – supervised – and building strong muscle that could better deal with the sugar and carbohydrates who was eating.
 And he could move around better.
 Even if Body mass index remains high, doing exercise improves health outcomes.